-Disability Insurance Claims Information for Dentists
+Dentist Disability Insurance Claims

 Dentists and doctors are trained to work through adversity.
 The mental and physical strength and discipline required to survive medical or dental school and build a successful practice makes healthcare professionals inured to many of life's difficulties.
-Disability insurers realized this, and for a number of years they marketed disability insurance policies to dentists at favorable rates, under the assumption that doctors and dentists would work through pain, rather than give up lucrative practices to apply for disability benefits.
+Disability insurers realized this, and for several years they marketed disability insurance policies to dentists at favorable rates, under the assumption that doctors and dentists would work through pain, rather than give up lucrative practices to apply for disability benefits.

-However, in pricing their policies, disability insurers neglected to consider the physical toll that the practice of dentistry can take on an individual.
+In pricing their policies, disability insurers neglected to consider the physical toll that the practice of dentistry can take on an individual.
 A survey of recent articles on pain in the dental profession reveals startling figures on the prevalence of neck, back and shoulder pain suffered by dentists.
 Studies routinely show that more than half of all dentists suffer at least one symptom of musculoskeletal disorder, with one study reporting that 87.2% of dentists surveyed experienced some form of musculoskeletal pain in the preceding 12 months, particularly in the neck, lower back and shoulder.

 The causes for these alarming numbers are the repetitive movements and often awkward ergonomic positioning required to perform dental procedures.
-The dental profession requires frequent bending and application of both strength and touch in order to treat patients.
+The dental profession requires frequent bending and application of both strength and touch to treat patients.
 This hunching and bending, over time, can lead to back and shoulder problems, including radiculopathy, bulging discs and rotator cuff injuries.
-In fact, one of the most common ailments that lead dentists to file for disability insurance benefits is chronic pain related to back and/or shoulder conditions.
+In fact, one of the most common ailments that lead dentists to file for disability insurance benefits is chronic pain related to back or shoulder conditions.

 The effects of chronic pain can be profound, both physically and psychologically.
 Of the patients who experience chronic pain, about half experience depression resulting from the pain, and about 10% say they have actually contemplated suicide.
 The psychological effects of pain are exacerbated by the difficulty many treating physicians have in understanding and alleviating pain.
 Typically, a dentist with chronic pain might see a pain management specialist for epidural or corticosteroid injections, followed by a physical therapist for therapy, perhaps followed by a chiropractor for manipulation.
 While each of these might provide temporary relief, research has shown that going from specialist to specialist in search for a cure for pain often does not work.
 In the words of one pain specialist: "More physicians and more medication are not the solution."